 At the Dunoon we are unreservedly old-fashioned about what a hotel should offer; warm hospitality, genuine quality and great value for money.
 Food and wine are our abiding passions and affordability our guiding principle.
 Our service is personal and attentive rather than fussy and overbearing.

 Privately-owned with 66-bedrooms, the hotel is on Gloddaeth Avenue, conveniently located between the North and West shores of Llandudno.
 We have an AA four Star rating, while our restaurant has been awarded two AA Rosettes for culinary excellence.
 In 2019 we were recognised with a Gold Award from Visit Wales and received the Go North Wales Tourism Award for Best Hotel 2018.
-We have partnered Great Rail Journeys for the last eight years and have won at least one award from them each of the last four years including Best Hotel, Best Service and Best Food Britain and Ireland.
+We have partnered Great Rail Journeys for the last ten years and have won at least one award from them in each of the last few years including Best Hotel, Best Service and Best Food Britain and Ireland.
 We have the top award for food from Saga.
 Our chefs change the menus every day and will happily cater for all dietary needs.
 We have many new bathrooms with walk-in showers and a lift to all floors.

 The Dunoon is a wonderful base for groups visiting North Wales